Mariko Mori: Rebirth

 Mori’s work is mesmerising and majestic in places, in particular Tom Na H-iu II (2006) and White Hole.
 Incorporating the artist’s traditional and contemporary Japanese culture with Eastern and Western culture, the viewer journeys to the exhibition space through winding white corridors.
 In Tom Na H-iu II, you are enveloped in a slowly transforming light emitted from a sculpted pillar that pulses rhythmically, akin to breathing.
 White Hole, the representation of the death of a star, uses a hypnotic yet calming blue glow to represent the positivity of death – the infinite creation of new life emerging from the old.

 Spiritual and holistic, Mori embraces technology to convey her engagement with the variety of cultures that surround her.
 The aesthetics of the LED lights, pearlescent globes and crystals all represent what the artist is trying to achieve: a “seed” state of meditative consciousness that occurs before awakening.
 It could be suggested that there is a reliance on the lights and materials in the artist’s other works to imitate this mysterious state.
 However, the real beauty of such exhibitions is that it remains purely subjective whether or not the depth of imagination required by the viewer is shared with the artist.

-Rebirth by Mariko Mori will be exhibited at the Royal Academy of Arts, Burlington Gardens, from 13th December 2012 to 17th February 2013.
+Rebirth is at the Royal Academy of Arts from 13th December 2012 until 17th February 2013.
 For further information or to book visit the gallery’s website here.